 Key changes to our asset allocation (one-month view)

-From a regional standpoint, we are shifting our view on Eurozone equities from unattractive to cautious (see asset allocation preferences page 5).
-The European economy is benefiting from milder weather than expected and from the reopening of China.
-We note that valuations remain cheap despite the recent rally.
-We are upgrading EM Asia / China from positive to attractive.
+We keep an attractive view on EM Asia / China.
 Our favourable thesis on this region is reinforced by the reopening of China after 3 years of strict lockdown.
 Chinese consumers have substantial savings; this should benefit not only the local economy but also the demand for domestic stocks.

 We remain positive on Switzerland and the US.
 We are cautious on Japan, EM Latam and other EM.

 Within Fixed Income, we have kept a cautious stance on rates and an attractive view on credit.
 Within rates, we favour the front end as it offers a decent carry and low-rate sensitivity, while the historical level of yield curve inversion argues for staying away from the long end.
 In addition, recent positive economic surprises in the US, technical analysis and recent deterioration in liquidity could argue for further upward pressure on long-term yields.
 Within government bonds, we keep a preference USD over EUR (unattractive) where ECB has yet to catch-up.
 Ms Lagarde confirmed a further 50 bps hike at the next ECB meeting (March) and a higher terminal rate than market expected.
 The ECB expects "very strong" wage growth in the coming quarters, while no recession is expected anymore in the eurozone in 2023.
 Peripheral yields should benefit from the ECB's new tool (IPT) and Italian yields have shown resilience after the country’s election results.